 Next you have shark cartilage, which is a very good form of calcium and its cofactors, and is a low grade anti-inflammatory, though it is a bit more expensive than NOW’s Calcium Hydroxyapatite, which is very bioavailable.

-Finally you have AquaLyte, which are sachets of Coral Calcium that you add to your water to “sweeten” it and raise the pH (to alkaline).
+Finally you have pH-FX that you can add to water to raise the pH (to alkaline).
 Along with their other product, Ionyte, you’re adding very needed minerals to your daily routine just by drinking water.
 These are both found at Simply the Best.
+And they have Structured Water devices.
+These two products and the Structured Water devices just help the minerals you take get into your body faster and hydrate better.
+Keeping hydrated helps keep your blood pressure lowered.
+[Ref]

 If you are at all paying attention, you must know about Nitric Oxide.
 Everyone in the universe is talking about it.